-Running with your baby in a jogging stroller and biking with your baby in a child bike trailer, can expose your baby to stressful forces that can be harmful.
-Consult with your pediatrician to ensure your baby has sufficient neck and core muscle strength before you begin using a jogging stroller or child bike carrier.
+Running with your baby in a jogging stroller and biking with your little one in a child bike trailer can expose your baby to stressful forces that can be harmful.
+Consult with your pediatrician to ensure your child has sufficient neck and core muscle strength before you begin using a jogging stroller or child bike carrier.

 How are Joggers Different?

 Even the best full-size strollers are not safe for jogging with a baby.
 They lack the design features necessary to reduce the jarring shocks a baby could experience as parents jog over uneven surfaces.
 It's hard to avoid hazards like bumps in the road, curbs, uneven sidewalks, and sections of non-paved surfaces when you are running, and non-jogging strollers lack the ability to navigate these hazards at speed safely.